CumulusNetworks/docs/content/cumulus-vx/Set-Up-VMs/VirtualBox.md

 ### Network Interface Limitations

-By default, the VirtualBox Manager only displays the first 8 virtual NICs, and you can only modify the first 4.
+By default, the VirtualBox Manager only displays the first eight virtual NICs, and you can only modify the first four.
 However, if you plan on using more than 8 virtual network interfaces, you can run the `VBoxManage` command to configure and use up to 36 virtual NICs:

 1. With the VM powered off, edit the VM settings.